cloudbiller/elastic-bill/README.md

 #Product Philoshophy and Vision

 The billing of any cloud paas provider is a complicated task.
-And many of the companies paying a lot of money to the paas provider due to non optimized system.Our vision is to build a analytics system which helps to monitor cost by optimizing paas infrastructure.
+And many of the companies paying a lot of money to the paas provider due to non optimized system.Our vision is to build an analytics system which helps to monitor cost by optimizing paas infrastructure.

 # elastic-bill